-Spectacles, contact lenses or laser surgery – what's right for you?
+Glasses, contact lenses or laser surgery – what's right for you?

-Spectacles – the classic for every occasion and in use since the 13th century
+Eyeglasses – the classic for every occasion and in use since the 13th century

-Contact lenses – whether disposable or custom-produced
+Contact lenses – disposable or custom-produced

 Laser surgery – small procedure, big effect

-Having laser surgery to correct a vision impairment has been an option for about 20 years.
-There are a range of procedures, such as Femto-LASIK, LASIK (laser in situ keratomileusis), LASEK (laser-assisted subepithelial keratectomy) and PRK (photorefractive keratectomy), as well as the minimally invasive ReLEx smile treatment method.
-The physician decides what method is best for each patient.
+Having laser surgery to correct vision impairment has been an option for about 20 years.
+There isa range of procedures, such as Femto-LASIK, LASIK (laser in situ keratomileusis), LASEK (laser-assisted subepithelial keratectomy) and PRK (photorefractive keratectomy), as well as the minimally invasive ReLEx smile treatment method.
+The physician decides what method is best for each individual patient.
 Femto-LASIK is considered the most familiar and is the state-of-the-art procedure.
 A femtosecond laser is used to cut a thin flap from the cornea, which is then folded to the side.
 Then the excimer laser ablates the necessary tissue to correct the specific type of vision impairment, all within seconds.
-In the case of short-sightedness, the cornea is flatter, while it has a more angular shape in the case of far-sightedness.
+In the case of near-sightedness, the cornea is flatter, while it has a more angular shape in the case of far-sightedness.
 Once the procedure is complete, the flap is folded back into place.
-Patients can see again sharply shortly after the procedure.
+Patients can see clearly again shortly after the procedure.
 The most important requirement for an optimal procedure is that the physician must determine whether it is possible to perform laser surgery at all.
 The procedure can now be performed on an out-patient basis and usually only takes a few minutes.

 Laser surgery is an invasive procedure performed on an essentially healthy organ.
 Potential side effects and complications include temporarily dry eyes.
 These symptoms can last up to twelve weeks.
-Even if the procedure is successful, the vision impairment may not be completely corrected and it may still be necessary to wear spectacles.
-Patients with autoimmune disorders should not undergo laser surgery, along with most diabetics, since that condition can cause damage to the cornea.
+Even if the procedure is successful, the vision impairment may not be completely corrected and it may still be necessary to wear glasses.
+Patients with autoimmune disorders should not undergo laser surgery, along with most diabetics, since this condition can cause damage to the cornea.
 Beware of cheap offers from abroad as they have significant shortcomings.

 Implantable multifocal lenses – surgical assistance for presbyopia

 A relatively new option to correct presbyopia and vision impairments is the implantable multifocal lens.
 While at first these products were inflexible and rigid, modern models are extremely flexible, foldable and can be implanted in the eye through a tiny incision.
 The procedure only takes about 10 minutes per eye and can be performed within a few days.
 It is also completely painless thanks to local anesthetic.
 During the procedure, the multifocal lens is usually placed in the capsular sac, directly behind the pupil, and held in place using a haptic anchor.
-A new technology has optimised the structuring of the near, mid and far-range zones, significantly increasing visual acuity in all ranges and reducing the risk of glare to a minimum.
+A new technology has optimized the structuring of the near, mid and far-range zones, significantly increasing visual acuity in all ranges and reducing the risk of glare to a minimum.

 The new generation of multifocal lenses is very well tolerated and does not cause pain or discomfort due to the feeling of having a foreign body in your eye.
 They are primarily implanted in individuals who suffer from age-related cataracts.
 Around 20 million people worldwide undergo cataract surgery every year.
 Clinical studies show that 90 percent of patients no longer require a visual aid at any time after the surgery.
-The operation lasts for a lifetime and it is no longer necessary to have a follow-up procedure since the refraction values generally remain stable.
+The benefits of the operation last for a lifetime and it is no longer necessary to have a follow-up procedure since the refraction values generally remain stable.
 Patients can perform any kind of daily task and even play sports.